custom-computing-ic/fastc/doc/reports/interim/report.md

 constrains the design that can be uploaded onto the chip.
 FPGAs have a limited number of each of the following resource types:

-* lookup tables (LUTs) - implement the logical functions performed by the circuit;
+* look-up tables (LUTs) - implement the logical functions performed by the circuit;

 * flip-flops (FFs) - small storage elements;